ibm-cloud-docs/databases-for-redis/connecting-cli-client.md

 * `0...` indicates that there might be one or more of these entries in an array.

+## Installing `redis-cli`
+{: #installing-redis-cli}

+`redis-cli` is the official supported command-line interface for Redis.

+If you choose to use `redis-cli`, there are some extra configuration steps.
+It comes as part of the Redis package, so you need Redis installed locally to use it.
+On macOS, install [brew](http://brew.sh){: external} and then use `brew install redis` to get up and running.
+On Linux, refer to your distributions package manager for the latest Redis package or, if you are so inclined, [download the source](http://redis.io/download){: external} and build it yourself.

 ## Installing `redli`
 {: #install-redli}